-20.1 Producing Properties
+23.2 Producing Properties

 The Fort Knox Gold Mine is an open pit mine owned and operated by Toronto-based Kinross Gold (TSX:K).
 A conventional gravity/carbon-in-pulp (CIP) mill processes up to 50,000 t/d (45,000 mt/d) of higher grade ore (0.6 g/mt), with a heap leach for lower grade ore (0.3 g/mt).
 The mine is located 26 mi (42 km) northeast from the city of Fairbanks via a combination of paved and unpaved roads.
 In production since 1996 and surpassing production of 8 Moz, Fort Knox is the single largest producer of gold in the history of the State of Alaska and is the largest single property taxpayer in the Fairbanks North Star Borough.
-This information has no relation to Livengood.

 The Pogo Gold Mine is an underground mine owned and operated by Northern Star Resources.
 A conventional gravity/flotation/flotation concentrate CIP leach processes up to 3,000 t/d (2,722 mt/d) of ore generally 7-10 g/mt.
 The mine is located 85 mi (137 km) southeast from the city of Fairbanks via a combination of paved and unpaved roads.
 In production since 2006 and surpassing production of 4 Moz, Pogo is the largest underground gold mine in Alaska.
-This information has no relationship to Livengood.

-20.2 Exploration Projects
+23.3 Exploration Projects